cobrateam/flask-mongoalchemy/docs/index.rst

     >>> mark_pilgrin.save()
     >>> dive.save()

-If you make any change on a document, you can call ``save`` again:
+If you make any change on a document, you can call :meth:`~Document.save` again:

 ::

     >>> mark_pilgrin.name = 'Mark Pillgrin'
     >>> mark_pilgrin.save()

-And you can remove a document from database by calling its ``remove`` method:
+And you can remove a document from database by calling its :meth:`~Document.remove` method:

 ::